Parish Council 01344 874268

 Acknowledgements

-Local historian Peter O’Kill is the main contributor.
+Local amateur historian Peter O’Kill is the main contributor.
 He has very kindly made available articles that he has written on the History of Sunningdale, and of Sunningdale Village Hall.
-John End has given permission to show selected pictures of Sunningdale as it was and Peter has provided some present day versions.
-Peter also contributed towards the History of Sunningdale Allotments which was written by Brian King.
+John End has given permission to show selected pictures of Sunningdale as it was and Peter has provided some present day versions (taken in 2011).
+Peter also contributed towards the History of Sunningdale Allotments which was written by Brian King in 2007.

 Kind thanks to Graham O’Connell, a former lecturer and consultant at the Civil Service College, for access to his notes on the history of Sunningdale Park.